Testing and Quality

 External Dependency Testing - The Humble Object

-Often people try to text external dependancies, like drawing on the screen,or opening the door, and think it’s impossible.
-That is impossible, but you don’t need to test the external dependancy.
-You need to test everything else, all the business logic that does everything before the external dependancy.
+Often people try to test external dependencies, like drawing on the screen, or opening the door, and think it’s impossible.
+That is impossible, but you don’t need to test the external dependency.
+You need to test everything else, all the business logic that does everything before the external dependency.

 Unit Tests - The code does what the developer wants